openpracticelibrary/openpracticelibrary/content/practice/-quote-wall.md

 This is a simple place to capture all the hilarious, inspiring, smart, and silly things we might say throughout a Team's history together.

-Create a board and capture people's quotes with sticky notes!
+Create a board with the title "The Quote Wall" and capture people's quotes with sticky notes!

 ## Why use it?